 While expenses are divided into operating or capital expenses, income is generally obtained only from HOA dues or fees, and any fines or penalties incurred and repaid by residents.
 When any member of the board is unclear or confused on which budget should be assigned which cost, it can be difficult for the board to function properly and to uphold the fiduciary duties for the community.
 That's why it's important for every board member to have at least a working familiarity with the way their community's budgets function and interact.

 The Budgeting Process

 Reviewing the existing budget and formulating a budget for the upcoming year is an annual duty for the HOA board.
-Property managers play a central role in the budget, and the process starts with them.
+Association managers play a central role in the budget, and the process starts with them.
 “The manager is the one that usually prepares the draft budget.
 He reviews it with the treasurer, and the finance committee, and the board.
 The managers usually revise it and make any changes, and they'll mail a summary of the proposed budget to the owners,” says Steven Silberman, a CPA with the nationwide accounting firm of Marcum, LLP, based in Deerfield, Illinois.